MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - Add your company's or client's logo.
    - Add any branding that you want (e.g. your logo, contact details, change the colour theme, etc.)

+6. Optional improvements
+   - make page names in the top navigation clickable by adding links to them
+   - make titles of pages on a website clickable by creating a calculated filed like HYPERLINK(CONCAT("//mydomain.com", Page), Page Title)

-6. Check each page
+7. Check each page

    - Quickly glance through each page and check if you are happy with everything.

-7. Sharing report
+8. Sharing report

    - To share a link to the report with your client or your team, click on an icon of a person with the plus sign beside in the top right-hand corner.
 Enter an email or a person that you would like to send an invitation to see this report.
 In the drop-down field on the right-hand side select if you would like to give that person an editor only viewer permission.
    - To save the report as a PDF and send a static version of it to the customer.
 To do it, go to "File" (top navigation), select "Download as" > select "PDF".